mateusf-prog/sec-15-exceptions-java/README.md

-# study on exception handling and a fixation exercise
+# Study on exception handling and a fixation exercise